-Organizations must monitor the above-mentioned external factors continually in order to anticipate future developments as far as possible.
+Organizations must monitor the abovementioned external factors continually in order to anticipate future developments as far as possible.
 Here, the challenge is to find the right data for individual purposes, instead of not seeing the wood for the trees.
-However, the monitoring as such does not deliver value, but action-guiding insights must be generated that, in turn, influence the corporate and the IT strategy.
-In most cases, the organizations are the “recipients” of their environment and cannot shape or control it themselves.
+However, the monitoring as such does not deliver value, but action-guiding insights must be generated that, in turn, influence the corporate and IT strategies.
+In most cases, organizations are the “recipients” of their environment and cannot shape or control it themselves.
 Against this backdrop, organizations tend to ally with other organizations in the same industry or with a common interest to increase their power.
-For example, they may establish industry standards and protocols, or engage in lobbying.
+For example, they may establish industry standards and protocols or engage in lobbying.

 Self-Check Questions